FabioTedesco/VeggieFinder/README.md

 ## About

-This is a project for the React course at start2impact University.It uses Spoonacular API for results, filtered exclusevly for vegetarian recipes.
+This is a project for the React course at start2impact University.
+It uses Spoonacular API for results, filtered exclusevly for vegetarian recipes.

 ## WARNING

 The API has a limit use of 150 Points based on Spoonacular DOCS for free users.
-If the search bar doesn't find any result, please come by the next morning.
+If the search bar doesn't find any result, there will be an error showed by the website.
+In this case wait till the next day.

 ## Try it now